 Pictures of my hamshack and related items here.

 My desk usually is under continous changes, I'm never happy the way it's set up so it changes from time to time.
-I have four monitors connected to my computer, all four are 24".
+I have five monitors connected to my computer, all five are 24".
 The one on the top is shared with a HDMI switch, switching between the main computer, a couple of Raspberry Pi's, one is running HamClock which also hosts PiHole, and another Raspberry Pi that I use for APRS and WSJT-X. The small monitor on the bottom left is a USB 7" monitor, a DoubleSight Display which I picked up for $15 a the local Goddwill store.
+The one on top right is connected to my laptop which I use for logging.
+My logging program is DXLabs Suite

-The radio on the left is my Icom IC-229H, an external speaker, then my ICOM IC-746 with an external LDJ IT-100 autotuner on it's side.
+The radio on the left is my Icom IC-229H, an external speaker, then my ICOM IC-746 with an external LDG IT-100 autotuner on it's side.
 I'm using a Neewer NW-700 mic on a boom.
+I also have on the desk a HDMI Switch so I can swith the top monitor between the two RPi and my desktop computer, a speaker control switch so I can switch the speakers between radios.

-On top of the far right monitor is a "ON AIR" light that I made.
+I have a "ON AIR" light that I made using a 3D printer.
 It has led's inside and the box and front template I made on my 3d printer.
 I have it connected to the amp relay connector on the back of the IC-746.